1. How does Kinsa for Schools, a.k.a. the FLUency program work?

 As a health company, privacy is paramount at Kinsa.
 Kinsa thermometers do not collect personally-identifiable information.
 All communication through the Kinsa app can be anonymous, and all health trends are aggregated.
 No details about a particular student are ever shared.
 Our mission is to help stop the spread of illness by understanding trends.
 All the information we share is aggregated.

-Kinsa complies with all medical privacy regulations, including HIPAA (Health Insurance Portability and Accountability Act).
-As we do not have visibility into student education, the Family Educational Rights and Privacy Act (FERPA) does not apply to Kinsa products.
+Yes!
+Additionally, for schools, as we do not have visibility into a student’s education records, the Family Educational Rights and Privacy Act (FERPA) does not apply to Kinsa products.

 6. Does this program create more work for already-overworked school nurses?